liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

 ### Moved Recycle Bin logic into a new `DLTrashService` interface
-- **Date:** 2015-12-2
+- **Date:** 2015-Dec-02
 - **JIRA Ticket:** LPS-60810

 #### What changed?

 All Recycle Bin logic in Documents and Media services was moved from `DLAppService` into the new `DLTrashService` service interface.
 All moved methods have the same name and signatures.

 #### Who is affected?

-Any local or remote caller of `DLAppService`.
+This affects any local or remote caller of `DLAppService`.

 #### How should I update my code?

-As all methods have been simply moved into the new service, calling the equivalent method on `DLTrashService` will suffice.
+As all methods have been simply moved into the new service, calling the equivalent method on `DLTrashService` suffices.

 #### Why was this change made?

 Documents and Media services have complex interdependencies that result in circular dependencies.
-Until now, `DLAppService` was responsible of exposing the Recycle Bin logic, delegating into another components; problem was, those components depended themselves on `DLAppService` to implement their logic.
-Breaking the service in two was the only sensible solution to this circularity.
+Until now, `DLAppService` was responsible for exposing the Recycle Bin logic, delegating it to other components.
+The problem was, the components depended on `DLAppService` to implement their logic.
+Extracting the services from `DLAppService` was the only sensible solution to this circularity.